 LifeSource, Mayo Clinic and M Health Fairview to Establish “Donor Care Units”

-In July 2023, LifeSource, Mayo Clinic and M Health Fairview announced a collaboration to create a system of “Donor Care Units” to increase the number of lives saved through organ donation in the upper Midwest.
+MINNEAPOLIS – LifeSource, (the organ, eye and tissue donation specialists for Minnesota, North Dakota, South Dakota and western Wisconsin), Mayo Clinic and M Health Fairview announced today a collaboration to create a system of “Donor Care Units” to increase the number of lives saved through organ donation in the upper Midwest.

 How DCUs Work: